 Maybe it is harder to carry on a conversation in a restaurant, or harder to make out the dialog of a movie.
 Noisy venues such as restaurants, parties, or other events can lose their appeal if you struggle with your hearing.
 This problem may first manifest itself as a lack of interest when the real reason could be your struggle to hear clearly.

-5. You can’t hear some people very well, but others you can listen to fine
+5. You can’t hear some people very well, but others you can hear fine

 6. The TV volume does not work correctly